tbielawa/Taboot/docs/rst/gettingstarted.rst

    will match the order of definition.

 The ``concurrency`` element specifies how many hosts Taboot will run a script against at a single time.
+You can specify this as an integer or ``all`` to run against all hosts at once.

 The ``output`` element allows you to mix and match exactly which logging mechanisms to process the scripts output with.